dinevtomislav/hackaton/README.md

-# React End to End project
+# Pokemen Search Project

-This is a search application for pokemon where you can search and look at all the different kind of pokemon.
+This is an interactive search application for pokemon where you can search and look at all the different kind of pokemon.

 ## Using this repo